When is Bastille Day: French Independence day?

 Nor would a French person hang a French flag outside their house for Bastille day or any other day of the year.

 And French people don’t wear hats or buy clothing or plates decorated like the French flag.

 It just isn’t done.
 The French flag is seen as something sacred.

 Like the American Fourth of July, Bastille day on the 14th of July is a national holiday in France, and many French people use the day to gather with family and friends to have a meal, a barbecue (minus the corn, because French people don’t eat corn), a picnic etc.

 Since 1880, the 14th of July celebrations always starts with what is now the worlds biggest, oldest and maybe even the most expensive military parade in the world which starts at the top of the Champs-Elysées and ends on the Place de la Concorde in front of the president’s tribune

-Crowds gather hours in advance to get a good spot to view the over 4000 military personnel, policemen, firemen and also the horses, helicopters, fighter jets, tanks and more.
+Crowds gather hours in advance to get a good spot to view the over 4000 military personnel, police officers, firefighters and also the horses, helicopters, fighter jets, tanks and more.

-To accommodate the huge crowds, we’re talking millions, there is stadium style seating all along the Champs-Elysées and barrier controls in other areas.
+To accommodate the massive crowds, we’re talking millions; there is stadium style seating all along the Champs-Elysées and barrier controls in other areas.

 Some French towns and cities also throw their own parade but nothing even close to the one in Paris.

 Throughout Paris, Museums are free to the public on the 14th of July, so visitors often visit the museums after the parade and before the fireworks.